RobWilsonTas/QGIS_Wetness_Index/README.md

 Each iteration works by adding noise to the DEM, removing sinks, and running flow accumulation

-At the end it takes an average of the flow accumulation
+It takes an average of the flow accumulation from the iterations and puts its through a formula to get the index

-Finally it puts these outputs through a formula to get the index
+Finally, it spreads the index out a little around flat areas next to large rivers, to simulate the effect of streams on the water table

 Any issues let me know